graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven/README.md

 To take this further, you can turn your application into a completely static or mostly statically linked native executable using Native Image.
 In this case, the application can run even in minimal or empty containers such as `scratch` or Alpine Linux.

+See the guide [Build a Statically Linked or Mostly-Statically Linked Native Executable](https://www.graalvm.org/latest/reference-manual/native-image/guides/build-static-executables/) to learn more.

 ### Related Documentation

 - [Tiny Java Containers](../../tiny-java-containers/) demo shows how a simple Java application and a simple web server can be compiled to produce very small Docker container images using various lightweight base images.
 - [From JIT to Native: Efficient Java Containers with GraalVM and Spring Boot](https://github.com/graalvm/workshops/tree/main/native-image/spring-boot-webserver) workshop demonstrates how to build efficient, size-optimized native applications, and deploy them in various containers.